TimurKady/django-eavl-core/README.md

 # Introduction to EAVL

-EAVL (Entity-Attribute-Value List) is a data organization methodology that allows for flexible and efficient management of diverse types of information.
+EAVL (Entity-Attribute-Value-Link) is a data organization methodology that allows for flexible and efficient management of diverse types of information.
 The fundamental idea behind EAVL is to create a data structure capable of storing various attributes for entities in a system without the need to define them all in advance.

 ## Key Concepts of EAVL